Deltares/D-EcoImpact/docs/manual/input.md

       output_variable: <one_output_variable_name>
 ```

-The time aggregation rule rule allows for calculating a statistical summary over the time axes of 3D and 2D variables.
-This could be used for calculating the maximum value over a year (e.g. for water level) or the minimum value over a month (e.g. oxygen concentration).
-The rule operates both on  3D variables and 2D variables as long as they have a time axes and returns a 3D or 2D result depending on input with the statistic calculated for a new time axis (e.g, year or month).
+The time aggregation rule allows for calculating a statistical summary over the time axes of 3D and 2D variables.
+This could be used for calculating the maximum value over a year (e.g., for water level) or the minimum value over a month (e.g., oxygen concentration).
+The rule operates both on 3D variables and 2D variables as long as they have a time axis and returns a 3D or 2D result depending on input with the statistic calculated for a new time axis (e.g., year or month).
 Operations available: Add, Average, Median, Min, Max, period statistics, Stdev and Percentile(n).
 When using percentile, add a number for the nth percentile with brackets like this: percentile(10).
-Stdev calculates the standard- deviation over te time period.
+Stdev calculates the standard- deviation over the time period.
 Under period statistics are explained further in the text.

 Time aggregation available: Year, Month

 The rule needs to be applied to an existing 2D/3D variable with time axis.
 A new 2D/3D variable with new time axis is created when the rule is executed.
 With a year timestep the result is written to the last day of the year, with a month timestep the result is written to the last day of the month per year.

 ```
-#EXAMPLE  : Calculate the maximum waterlevel in a year.
+#EXAMPLE  : Calculate the maximum water level in a year.
   - time_aggregation_rule:
       name: Maximum water level year
       description: Get maximum water level in a year